• About PGC

 Q: What is basketball shot selection?

 A: Basketball shot selection is a player’s ability to recognize and choose the right shot based on location, defender pressure, time, role, and shooting ability.
-Good shot selection improves offensive efficiency because players stop settling for low-value attempts and start hunting the shots their team actually wants.
-Reinforce your shot standards every day so players can recognize good offense in real time.
+Good shot selection improves offensive efficiency because players stop settling for low-value attempts and start hunting the shots their team wants.

 Q: How can I help my basketball team score more points without changing my whole offense?

-A: Start by auditing what your current offense is already producing.
+A: Start by auditing what your current offense is producing.
 You may not need a brand-new system.
 You may need better clarity on what shots you want, stronger accountability around basketball shot selection, and more player development around shooting.
-Many times the best fix is not a new play.
-It’s doing the right things better.

 About the Author